Rashid Hussein: Political activism

 Hussein wrote that humiliation, discrimination and arbitrary decision-making characterized the conditions of Arabs at the hands of the Israeli state, and often criticized David Ben-Gurion, various Israeli governments, the upper echelons of the bureaucracy and Arabs he considered collaborators with the authorities.
 At the same time, he made appeals to his "Jewish compatriots", particularly those in the workers' parties to adhere to the universal principles of their progressive movements and to fight against Arab inequality in Israel.

 While much of Hussein's writing was in agreement with Mapam's ideology and platform, he diverged significantly with the party through his public support for Egypt's pan-Arabist president, Gamal Abdel Nasser.
 He accused the Voice of Israel radio's Arabic-language service of being strongly biased against Nasser, while positive towards Nasser's Arab rivals, including Abd al-Karim Qasim of Iraq, Habib Bourguiba of Tunisia and the Saudi royal family.
 He asserted that while all of the latter opposed Zionism, only Nasser consistently developed his country, combated imperialism and made strides toward Arab unity.
 As a Zionist party, Mapam opposed all of the aforementioned Arab figures.
 In the 1959 Knesset election, the conflict between Nasser and Qasim was a major issue in Israel's Arab community, dividing Nasser's Arab nationalist supporters and Qasim's communist sympathizers.
 Hussein's articles in Al Fajr at the time condemned Qasim and praised Nasser, so much so that one of his articles appeared in the Egyptian weekly Akher Sa'a.

 Hussein decried the morale of those in his generation who sought to simply make a living instead of fighting for their rights.
 However, he did not blame this perceived submissiveness and aimlessness solely on the Arab youth themselves, but to the environment in which they grew up, with many having lived through the 1948 Arab-Israeli War and the 1948 Palestinian expulsion and flight.
 According to Hussein, the neighboring Arab states reacted to the Palestinian Arab calamity by replacing their old leadership.
 However, in the case of the Palestinians in Israel, the old leadership was restored to control the Arab community on behalf of the state.

 In 1962, Hussein was expelled from Mapam, and his application to once again become a teacher was rejected.
 In 1965, Hussein moved to Paris, and two years later, he became a member of the Palestine Liberation Organization (PLO), and was stationed at its New York City office, where he worked as a Hebrew-Arabic translator.
 He moved to Damascus four years later, where he co-founded al-Ard, also known as the Palestinian Research Center.
 In 1973, he served as a broadcaster in the Syrian Broadcasting Service's Hebrew-language program.
 Later in the 1970s, he moved back to New York to serve as the PLO's correspondent to the United Nations.

+In 197Os in New-York he collaborated with friend and director Lionel Rogosin, in particular debating with Amos Kenan in the film Arab Israeli Dialogue.